Excel Math Functions: A Detailed Guide

 =SUMPRODUCT(A1:A10, B1:B10)multiplies each element in two arrays and then sums the results. - Error Checking: Use error-checking functions like

-IFERRORto handle potential errors in mathematical formulas, especially when dealing with functions likeSQRTorLOGthat might result in errors for certain inputs.
+IFERRORto handle potential errors in mathematical formulas, especially when dealing with functions likeSQRTorLOGthat might result in errors for certain inputs. - Need averages, counts, or medians instead?
+Those live with Excel’s statistics functions, which complement the math functions here.

-Frequently Asked Questions (FAQs):
+Frequently Asked Questions

-- Q: How can I round a number to the nearest multiple of 5 in Excel?
+How can I round a number to the nearest multiple of 5 in Excel?

-- Q: What function can I use to calculate the compound interest in Excel?
+What function calculates compound interest in Excel?